graveljp/smugcli/README.md

 $ ./smugcli.py ls Photography/2015
  Photoshoot with Dave
 ```
-All commands can also be executed against another user's account.
-For instance:
+Note that smugcli can also be used to access other public SmugMug account by using the `--user` argument:
 ```
 $ ./smugcli.py ls -u <username>
 ```